Amboseli National Park Safari

 Amboseli means “salty dust” in the local Maasai dialect.
 The landscape is indeed very dry and scrubby.
 However, the park also features 2 large swamps which offer a year round water source for wildlife in the park.
 This is a huge benefit for photographers because it makes the animals easy to locate.

-Animals in Amboseli National Park
+Amboseli National Park Safari Animals

 Amboseli features a wide diversity of animals such as elephants, African buffalo, hippopotamus, hyena, baboons and over 400 species of bird.
 The swamps are a good place to find the elephants and we set out at first light to locate them for some photographs.